GwennaelBuchet/SceneGraph.js/README.md

 ========
 * Object oriented development
 * Easy managing of complex scenes
-* Hierarchy of nodes, maintaining their absolute matrix
+* Hierarchy of nodes, keeping a trace of their absolute transformation matrix
 * Mouse and touch events, seamlessly for the developer (just define a onClick event on a node or the scene, the framework take care of the rest)
 * Mouse over/out/click/dblclick events on nodes
+* Multi-selection
 * Draggable attribute
 * Resizable attribute
 * Powerful animated sprites with event handlers